 2.13 CESR members have devised a common format for assessing AMPs.
 This is set out in accordance with the Directive 2004/72/EC and is designed to facilitate the consultation and disclosure processes.
-The form is set out in Section III of this guidance.
+The form is set out below.